 - Before powering up the detector, visually check all cabling to ensure correct connection.
-If wire identification is not immediately clear (e.g. by use of different colored wires or wire identification sleeves), an electrical check should be made. - Caution: Ensure that all wiring connections are checked prior to powering up the detector.
+If wire identification is not immediately clear (e.g., by use of different coloured wires or wire identification sleeves), an electrical check should be made. - Caution: Ensure that all wiring connections are checked prior to powering up the detector.
 Incorrect wiring of the detector will cause permanent damage to the detector. - 2.
 Connect the detector to a PC and set the detector address on the DIP switches and APIC board (if applicable).
-Refer to "Interfacing with fire alarm panels" on page 21 and "Setting the detector address" on page 23" for more information. - 3.
+See "Interfacing with fire alarm panels" on page 19 and "Setting the detector address" on page 21 for more information. - 3.
 Power up the detector. - 4.
-Ensure that all detectors in the network area are clear of troubles and alarms (if applicable). - 5.
-Launch either the Remote software or SenseNET program on the computer, enter the access code, and then select the Function Settings window. - 6.
-Verify that the time and date are correct on the Time and date tab.
+Ensure that all detectors in the network area are clear of faults (troubles) and alarms (if applicable). - 5.
+Launch Remote on the computer, enter the access code, and select Function Settings.

-- 7. Set an appropriate alarm factor, as shown in Table 4 below, for the protected environment on the Alarm levels and delays tab.
-The detector will automatically perform FastLearn for the new alarm factor (takes approximately 15 minutes).
+- 6. Verify that the time and date are correct. - 7.
+Set an appropriate alarm factor, as shown in Table 4 below, for the protected environment.
+The detector will automatically perform a FastLearn for the new alarm factor (which takes approximately 15 minutes).
 The OK indicator on the front panel will begin to flash.
-If using Day/Night switching, check that the Day Start and Night Start times reflect site operations. - 8.
-While the detector is still in FastLearn mode, place a checkmark next to the Demo mode command at the bottom of the Alarm levels and delays screen.
-The detector will enter demo mode (where it estimates its final sensitivity) immediately after the FastLearn cycle has finished. - Note: Checking the Demo mode box only puts the detector into demo mode while the detector is performing a FastLearn.
+If using Day/Night switching, check that Day Start and Night Start settings reflect site operations. - 8.
+While the detector is still in FastLearn mode, place a checkmark next to the Demo Mode command at the bottom of the Alarm Levels and Delays screen.
+The detector will enter demo mode (where it estimates its final sensitivity) immediately after the FastLearn cycle has finished. - Note: Checking the Demo Mode box only puts the detector into demo mode while the detector is performing a FastLearn.
 It has no effect at any other time. - Verify that the FastLearn has concluded (the OK indicator has stopped flashing).
 With the detector in demo mode, perform any necessary smoke tests, ensuring that the detector reacts appropriately, and let the smoke fully dissipate. - 10.
-Perform another FastLearn, this time NOT putting the detector into demo mode.
+Perform another FastLearn, this time by NOT putting the detector into demo mode.
 Do this by placing a checkmark next to the FastLearn Enable command in the Alarm Levels and Delays screen.
 The OK indicator on the front panel will begin to flash. - 11.
-The detector will generate no alarms during the 15 minute FastLearn period and, after this, the detector will operate at a reduced sensitivity for 24 hours while ClassiFire acclimates to the protected environment and sets up appropriate day and night sensitivity settings. - 12.
-If desired, exit the Remote software or SenseNET software, power down the PC and remove it from the detector serial port.
+The detector will generate no alarms during the 15 minute FastLearn period and, after this, the detector will operate at a reduced sensitivity for 24 hours while ClassiFire learns and acclimates to the protected environment and sets up appropriate day and night sensitivity settings. - 12.
+If desired, exit Remote and unplug the connector from the detector serial port.